 An investor group dropped a lawsuit against Bank of America Corp.
-(BAC)’s Countrywide Home Loans unit seeking the repurchase of loans underlying mortgage securities.
+(BAC:US)’s Countrywide Home Loans unit seeking the repurchase of loans underlying mortgage securities.

 The investors, known as Walnut Place, filed two lawsuits last year against Countrywide in New York State Supreme Court in Manhattan.
 Justice Barbara Kapnick dismissed the first suit in March and an appeals court upheld the decision last month.